 Realm D: Collaborations

 The program offers interdisciplinary courses and activities with the Horticulture program and encourages the development of liaisons with other related disciplines such as Community and Regional Planning, Architecture, arts, and Environmental Studies.
-LA/Hort department has worked collaboratively on projects like Pleasant Hill Park (with Architecture) and on the Philadelphia Flower Show as well as on projects generated from the Center for Sustainable Communities (e.g., Pennypack River Watershed).
+The Landscape Architecture and Hortriculture programs have worked collaboratively on projects like Pleasant Hill Park (with Architecture) and on the Philadelphia Flower Show as well as on projects generated from the Center for Sustainable Communities (e.g., Pennypack River Watershed).
 Recent projects at the Philadelphia Flower Show include Metromorphosis - 2010, Ecolibrium - 2011, Aloha aina: A return to life with the land- 2012, Wilde! cultivating wonder in everyday places- 2013, Tamanend's track: The path to a portrayal of the past, 2014 and Star power: Casts of light that stir and spellbind - 2015.

 Realm E: Public Service and Service Learning